-I’ve used Cointreau, Citronge and Grand Marnier but my current favorite is a lesser know (and less expensive brand) called Harlequin from France .
+I’ve used Cointreau, Patron’s Citronge and Grand Marnier but my current favorite is a lesser know (and less expensive brand) called Harlequin; supposed imported from France but it’s bottled in the US.
+It’s not as good a sipping liqueur as Grand Marnier but for a mixed cocktail; I’m fine with it.
 Just don’t get sugar water and you’ll be good to go!

 We like to have a Mexican fiesta of our own each summer and beyond these being the star; I also serve my favorite corn salsa with chips, a simple guacamole I love and a dinner of fajitas for family and friends.
 One year I put together a compilation of some great Mexican foods for a Cinco de Mayo party and that list is still a good one today.

 Someone the other day mentioned that there is no way anyone should label a recipe as ‘The Best’ because it’s so subjective.
 I get that but in this case?
 I’ve heard it over and over and over and OVER and feel there is truth to my claim.

 Great fresh ingredients with a bit of aging thrown in?
 How could it not be?
 Try one; you’ll see and then let me know if you don’t agree that this is truly The BEST Fresh Margarita!

 - Fresh Strawberry Margaritas